No. 4 Electronic Switching System

 The No. 4 Electronic Switching System (4ESS) is a class 4 telephone electronic switching system that was the first digital electronic toll switch introduced by Western Electric for long-distance switching.
 It was introduced in Chicago in January 1976, to replace the 4A crossbar switch.
 The last of the 145 systems in the AT&T network was installed in 1999 in Atlanta.
 Approximately half of the switches were manufactured in Lisle, Illinois, and the other half in Oklahoma City, Oklahoma.
 At the time of the Bell System divestiture, most of the 4ESS switches became assets of AT&T as part of the long-distance network, while others remained in the RBOC networks.
-Over 140 4ESS switches remained in service in the United States in 2007.
+By late 2025, only four of the original 4ESS tandems remain in the AT&T long distance network, many of which have been replaced by the Next Generation 4ESS (N4E).

 System architecture

 The 4ESS Switch is often considered as a switching network and its controlling processor.
 The major functional equipment areas include: